Larry Ellison to Announce OLTP Database Machine on… Sun Hardware

 I must say I’m excited to see that Oracle is picking up all the juicy pieces of Sun technologies and targets to make money on them and not sell them off in bits.

-9 comments on “Larry Ellison to Announce OLTP Database Machine on… Sun Hardware”
+9 Responses to “Larry Ellison to Announce OLTP Database Machine on… Sun Hardware”

 Leave a Reply